nkolban/codelabs/endpoints/README.md

-# Artifacts for Endpoints codelab
+# Artifacts for Endpoints codelab using CE.